 Credit/No-Credit (CR/NC) Privilege

 1. Students need permission to take a course Credit/No-Credit from the instructor and from the department chair.
-This is done by obtaining a Credit/No-Credit registration card from the Office of the University Registrar in Eppley Administration Building 105, and obtaining the required signatures.
+This is done by obtaining a Credit/No-Credit registration form from the Office of the University Registrar in Eppley Administration Building 105, and obtaining the required signatures.

 2. The primary objective of the Credit/No-Credit privilege is to encourage students to attempt courses in areas they would normally avoid due to lack of background.
 The Credit/No-Credit privilege, therefore, extends the concept of a liberal education and for this reason it will not ordinarily be available within a student’s major or minor unless written approval of the department chairperson is given.

 3. Each college and department has the final authority in determining the extent of its participation in the program.
 All students should be made aware of the applicability of this program in the college in which they are enrolled.